kb-dk/poc-middleware/DEVELOPER.md

 Ensure that the about-to-be-released version is noted in the changelog entry
 1. Ensure all local changes are committed and pushed.
-1. Ensure that your local `.m2/settings.xml` has a current `sbforge-nexus`-setup (contact Kim Christensen @kb or another Maven-wrangler for help)
+1. Ensure that your local `.m2/settings.xml` has a current `sbforge-nexus`-setup (contact Kim Christensen at the Royal Danish Library or another Maven-wrangler for help)
 1. Follow the instructions on
 [Guide to using the release plugin](https://maven.apache.org/guides/mini/guide-releasing.html) which boils down to